biolab/orange-web2/public/blog/2018-11-orange-is-getting-smarter/orange-is-getting-smarter.md

 ---
-author="IRGOLIC"
+author: "IRGOLIC"
-date= '2018-11-22 19:11:58+00:00'
+date: '2018-11-22 19:11:58+00:00'
-draft= false
+draft: false
-title="Orange is Getting Smarter" type="blog"
+title: "Orange is Getting Smarter"
+type: "blog"
-blog=["analysis" ,"interface" ,"orange3" ]
+blog: ["analysis" ,"interface" ,"orange3" ]
-shortExcerpt = "Orange recently implemented a basic form of opt-in usage tracking, specifically targeting how users add widgets to the canvas."
+shortExcerpt: "Orange recently implemented a basic form of opt-in usage tracking, specifically targeting how users add widgets to the canvas."
 ---

 In the past few months, Orange has been getting smarter and sleeker.